 A Rich Sense of History

 The heritage of the AONB is integral to its character and quality, creating ‘time-depth’ within the landscape.
 Field patterns reflect human occupation over several thousand years with significant areas classed as Ancient Enclosure, dating back to the Middle Ages.
-The stone ramparts of an Iron Age hill fort are still visible today on Warton Crag.
+The stone ramparts of a Bronze Age enclosure are still visible today on Warton Crag.

 Over a third of the AONB’s now extensive woodlands are considered to be ancient woodland, where coppice workers produced both fuel and woodland products, with evidence of charcoal burners’ pits and later iron workings.